Communication (COMM)

 Offered: Spring, Every Year

-This methods course is designed to increase students' awareness of interpersonal and cultural processes that govern development, maintenance, and deterioration of close relationships, and teach them methods ranging from ethnography, interviews and surveys to experimental research in investigating the role of communication in these processes.
+This methods course is designed to increase students' awareness of communication processes that govern the development, maintenance, and deterioration of interpersonal, organizational, and communal relationships, and teach them methods ranging from media & rhetorical criticism, ethnography, interviews and surveys to experimental research for investigating communication.

 Prerequisite(s): Two courses in Communication, or permission of instructor